sodadata/docs/soda/quick-start-end-user.md

 ## Invite your colleagues

-After testing and saving the new data source, invite your colleagues to your Soda platform account so they can begin creating new agreements.
+After testing and saving the new data source, invite your colleagues to your Soda Cloud account so they can begin creating new agreements.

 Navigate to **your avatar** > **Invite Team Members**, then complete the form to send invitations to your colleagues.
 Provide them with the following links to help them get started:
 * [Create a Soda agreement]({% link soda-cloud/agreements.md %})